The 'G' in ESG

 The way companies are run matters

-If companies are badly run, this affects their profitability, which can make them an investment risk.
+If companies are badly run, this can affect their profitability, make them a potential investment risk.

 For instance, organisations which fail to keep proper track of their accounts can get into financial difficulty or even go bust, causing a loss of jobs and services which damage the wider community.
 We also expect companies to respect the rights of investors by adhering to the highest market standards.
 This includes providing high-quality reporting disclosures and treating shareholders equally.

 A lack of diversity on governing boards can lead to inward thinking that stifles innovation.
 Lack of robust oversight over senior posts can lead to unchallenged, poor, and sometimes costly, business decisions.
-Some of these poor business decisions can also result in events that may damage our environment such as huge oil spills.
+Some of these poor business decisions can also result in events that may damage our environment.

 What we’re doing for good governance